 - The possession, sale, use or consumption of illegal drugs (including illegal use of prescription medication) and/or drug paraphernalia is prohibited.
 Paraphernalia includes but is not limited to the following: bongs, pipes, blunts, grinders and/or similar objects.

 - Violation of federal, state, or local law(s).
 The arrest or detention for an alleged violation of a federal, state, or local law(s) not covered by these policies may subject the student to adjudication under the standard of proof utilized by the Student Code of Conductfor that alleged violation.

 The Conduct Policy for Academic Violations is based on Earlham’s academic expectations of its students as set forth in the College’s policies.

 Please refer to the Academic Policy listing at the website and the explanation of Academic Integrity in the Academic Life section of the Student Handbook.

 - The Academic Dean or his/her designee is responsible for advising the faculty member and the student(s) about the conduct process, for oversight of the process, and reporting results of non-hearing cases.

-- An Associate Dean from Academic Affairs will convene a hearing when one is required.
-If necessary, the Academic Dean can designate a convener other than an Associate Academic Dean.
+- A past Associate Dean from Academic Affairs will convene a hearing when one is required.
+If necessary, the Academic Dean or the Sr. Assoc.
+VP for Academic Affairs can designate a convener other than a past Associate Academic Dean.